 - The Budget Department (BD) plans, administers, and reports on the corporation's budget.
 BD represents PBGC across the executive and legislative branches on budget and manages the formulation and execution of the PBGC budget.
 The Director of BD is Kimberly Mayo.

 - The Human Resources Department (HRD) provides PBGC managers with a team of leaders and professionals who can learn, contribute and grow to their fullest potential in support of the Corporation's mission.
 HRD plans and administers the Corporation's human resource management programs, including staffing, employee development and assistance, employee and labor relations, personnel policy activities, and Special Emphasis and Diversity Programs.
 The Director of HRD is Arrie Etheridge.

 - The Procurement Department (PD) is responsible for the acquisition of all goods and services used by the PBGC to accomplish its mission.
 The PD, which follows the procedures established in the Federal Acquisition Regulations in awarding and administering its contracts, ensures that the contracts are performed in accordance with the terms and conditions established during the award process.
-The Acting Director of PD is Juliet Felent.
+The Director of PD is Juliet Felent.